ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md

   * Lack of daily responses (with respect to my sleep challenges)
   * Upward or downward trends in my vitals that raise concern
   * Changes in my communication style or difficulty speaking / writing
-* A detailed list of what I was taking and when, my existing health concerns, and other important details should I be incapacitated and need to be brought to the ER.
+* A detailed list of what I was taking and when, my existing health concerns, and other important details should I be incapacitated and need to be brought to the ER
 * Decided on a plan if something unforeseen should occur

 ## Miscellaneous Thoughts: